yrvelez/llama_gui/README.md

 LLaMa GUI Interface

-LLaMa is a large language model developed by Facebook Research.
+LLaMa is a large language model developed by Meta.
 This GUI interface provides a simple way to run LLaMa on an M1 Max, with options for quickly entering prompts and adjusting basic parameters.
 This would not be possible without Georgi Gerganov's C/C++ implementation of LLaMa (https://github.com/ggerganov/llama.cpp).

 Prerequisites